What Are Confidence Scores?

 Where Scores Appear

-Confidence scores are provided at multiple levels:Overall Transaction Confidence
+Confidence scores appear at multiple levels in the response:Overall Transaction Confidence

 Category Confidence